-- Vvalue from a subscription agreement is primarily realized through net metering, and enrollment in net metering will take place as part of the subscription enrollment process; - The value of net metering credits will depend on the utility Price to Compare; and - Tthere may be a lag of 1-2 billing cycles before net meteringcommunity solar bill credits appear on the subscriber's bill.
+- Value from a subscription agreement is primarily realized through net metering, and enrollment in net metering will take place as part of the subscription enrollment process; - The value of net metering credits will depend on the utility Price to Compare; and - There may be a lag of 1-2 billing cycles before community solar bill credits appear on the subscriber's bill.

-Approved Vendors and Designees that are marketing subscriptions for projects not yet energized shall clearly disclose the expected energization date and that net-meteringcommunity solar-bill credits will not be received by the subscriber before the time the project is energized, which may be later than the date expected by the subscriber.
+Approved Vendors and Designees that are marketing subscriptions for projects not yet energized shall clearly disclose the expected energization date and that community solar bill credits will not be received by the subscriber before the time the project is energized, which may be later than the date expected by the subscriber.

-For Illinois ShinesABP community solar, the Approved Vendor or Designee shall clearly communicate any charges to the subscriber that may be assessed prior to energization of the project.
-As previously stated, ILSFA does not allow charges to be assessed prior to the delivery of program bill credits.
+For Illinois Shines community solar, the Approved Vendor or Designee shall clearly communicate any charges to the subscriber that may be assessed prior to energization of the project.
+As previously stated, ILSFA does not allow charges to be assessed prior to the delivery of bill credits.